-According to statistics published by the Ministry of Housing, Communities and Local Government (MHCLG), during the monitoring period 2015-2018 housing delivery in the borough of Broxbourne fell short of the requirement of 1,151 homes by 384 homes (767 homes were delivered)1.
-This represents 67% of the total requirement, and therefore the Borough Council is required to publish an Action Plan to indicate how this shortfall can be remedied and the supply of housing boosted.
+According to statistics published by the Ministry of Housing, Communities and Local Government (MHCLG), during the monitoring period 2016-2019 housing delivery in the borough of Broxbourne fell short of the requirement of 1,343 homes by 261 homes (1,082 homes were delivered)1.
+This represents 81% of the total requirement (compared with 67% according to last year's measurement for the period 2015-2018), and therefore the Borough Council is required to publish an Action Plan to indicate how this shortfall can be remedied and the supply of housing boosted.